 Cause

-Hemorrhagic Disease (HD) in white-tailed deer can be caused by either of two closely related viruses, Epizootic Hemorrhagic Disease Virus (EHD) and Bluetongue Virus (BT).
-Outbreaks of diseases similar to HD have been described since 1890, but the EHD virus that causes this disease was not isolated until an outbreak in New Jersey white-tailed deer in 1955.
-The BT virus was isolated from white-tailed deer and bighorn sheep with HD in Texas in 1966.
-So far HD in Pennsylvania has been caused by the EHD virus.
+Hemorrhagic disease (HD) in white-tailed deer can be caused by either of two closely related viruses, epizootic hemorrhagic disease (EHD) and bluetongue (BT) virus.
+Outbreaks of diseases similar to HD have been described since 1890, but the EHD virus was not isolated until an outbreak in New Jersey white-tailed deer in 1955.
+The BT virus was isolated following an outbreak in white-tailed deer and bighorn sheep in Texas in 1966.

 Significance